Brinker International Announce - GuruFocus.com

 PR Newswire

-DALLAS, June 20, 2023 /PRNewswire/ -- Brinker International, Inc. (NYSE: EAT) (the "Company") today announced that it intends to offer $350 million aggregate principal amount of senior unsecured notes due 2030 (the "Notes") in a private offering to eligible purchasers.
+DALLAS, June 22, 2023 /PRNewswire/ -- Brinker International, Inc. (NYSE: EAT) (the "Company") today announced that it has priced its previously announced private notes offering and has agreed to issue and sell $350 million aggregate principal amount of 8.250% senior unsecured notes due 2030 (the "Notes").
+The Notes were sold to eligible purchasers at 100% of the principal amount.

 The Notes will be guaranteed on a senior unsecured basis by each of the Company's subsidiaries that guarantee its revolving credit facility.
-Net proceeds from the offering of the Notes are expected to be used to repay a portion of the outstanding indebtedness under the Company's revolving credit facility.
-Any remaining net proceeds are expected to be used for general corporate purposes.
+Net proceeds from the offering of the Notes will be used to repay a portion of the outstanding indebtedness under the Company's revolving credit facility.
+The closing of the Notes offering is scheduled to occur on June 27, 2023, subject to customary closing conditions.

-Consummation of the offering of the Notes is subject to market and other conditions, and there can be no assurance that the transaction will be successfully completed on the terms described above, or at all.

 About Brinker